Beam-wi/tritonserver/README.md

 information](docs/v1_to_v2.md) is helpful if you are moving to version 2 of Triton from previously using version 1.

+### Jetson Jetpack Support

+A release of Triton for the Developer Preview of JetPack 4.4 (https://developer.nvidia.com/embedded/jetpack) is provided in the attached
+file: `v2.5.0-jetpack4.4-1785341.tgz`.
+This release supports the `TensorFlow 2.3.1`, `TensorFlow 1.15.4`, `TensorRT 7.1`, and Custom backends as well as ensembles. `GPU` metrics, `GCS` storage and `S3` storage are not supported.

+The tar file contains the Triton server executable and shared libraries and also the C++ and Python client libraries and examples.

 ### Installation and Usage

 The following dependencies must be installed before running Triton.